brianhill/loops-and-orbits/final_projects/kevin/voyager_slingshot.md

 They did not have enough fuel to go straight to the outer planets.

-So they first dropped inward to Venus.
+So they first dropped inward with the help of the Sun towards Venus.

 ### Kevin Standup 2